Larscode-io/nuxt4/content/en/basic-texts.md

 6. voicing of advice and of proposals concerning the general operation and organisation of the judiciary;
 7. general surveillance on and the promoting of the use of means of internal control;
 8. to the exclusion of all disciplinary and criminal competences:<br/>
-    - the receiving and the following-up of complaints relating to the operation of the judiciary; <br/>
+&emsp;- the receiving and the following-up of complaints relating to the operation of the judiciary; <br/>
-    - the conducting of an enquiry on the operation of the judiciary.
+&emsp;- the conducting of an enquiry on the operation of the judiciary.

 Under the conditions and in the manner determined by the law, the competences referred to in 1° to 4° are assigned to the relevant nomination and appointment committee, and the competences referred to in 5° to 8° are assigned to the relevant advisory and investigatory committee.
 The law determines the cases in which and the manner in which the nomination and appointment committees and the advisory and investigatory committees exercise their competences jointly. <br/>
 &emsp;A law to be adopted by a majority as described in Article 4, last paragraph determines the other competences of this Council.